joweyel/data-engineering-material/03-data-warehouse/homework-25/homework.md

 - Big Table

 ## Question 8:
-It is best practice in Big Query to always cluster your data:
+It is best practice in BigQuery to always cluster your data:
 - True
 - False